grantjo78/grantjo78.github.io/_posts/2021-08-19-raspberry-pi-shopping-list.md

 categories: [Raspberry Pi]
 ---

-Lately I've been playing around with Kubernetes (mainly on Azure) so I thought why not build a Kubernetes cluster out of Raspberry Pi devices (apparently all the cool kids are doing it).
-Admittedly, I do have another reason which is to extend Azure, via [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview#:~:text=Azure%20Arc%20enabled%20Kubernetes%20supports%20these%20scenarios%3A%201,Apply%20policies%20by%20using%20Azure%20Policy%20for%20Kubernetes.), to my Raspberry Pi Kubernetes Cluster, but that will be a different blog series.
+Lately I've been playing around with Kubernetes (mainly on Azure) but I have to admit, there is just something about having something physical with flashing lights to look at.
+So I thought, why not build a Kubernetes cluster out of Raspberry Pi devices (apparently all the cool kids are doing it).
+I did have another reason, which was to  extend Azure, via [Azure Arc](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview#:~:text=Azure%20Arc%20enabled%20Kubernetes%20supports%20these%20scenarios%3A%201,Apply%20policies%20by%20using%20Azure%20Policy%20for%20Kubernetes.), to the Raspberry Pi Kubernetes Cluster, but that will be a different series of articles.

-Before I could build the cluster, I needed to spend some cash as I didn't have a Raspberry Pi or any accessories.
+Before I could build the cluster I needed to spend some cash as I don't have any Raspberry Pi devices or  accessories.
 After doing some research I thought I'd start small and if need be add to the list down the track.

-# The Shopping List (initial)
+# The Initial Shopping List

-1 x [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
+2 x [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
 I went with the 8GB model in the end, you can never have enough RAM in my experience.
-I thought I start with one device before forking out cash on another to make this a true cluster.

 ![](/docs/assets/images/2021-08-19-raspberry-pi-shopping-list/raspberry-pi-4.png)